 - Clear drains, rain gutters and downspouts of debris.

-- Trim trees and landscaping as needed to ensure that branches and limbs are clear of your structure and clear from overhead power lines (Contact PG and E if trees have grown over or around power lines on your property).
+- Trim trees and landscaping as needed to ensure that branches and limbs are clear of your structure and clear from overhead power lines (contact PG&E with powerline concerns).

 - Inspect your roof for any signs of damage or needed repairs.
 Make arrangements for the repairs before water starts to leak inside your property.